 What support will you get for informing patients about My Health Record?

-Before the opt out period begins, your practice/pharmacy will receive patient resources (posters, brochures, and leaflets) that will explain the benefits of My Health Record and how to opt out.
+Your practice/pharmacy will have received patient resources (posters, brochures, and leaflets) that explain the benefits of My Health Record and how to opt out.

 How might this affect your practice or pharmacy?